givenmnisi6/Digital-Wellnests/README.md

 - [ ] **Implement the following poems into games:**
   - **Lucky the Fish**
-    - **Question:** Should you click on a link from:
-      - Possible answers:
-        - Best friend?
-Yes
-        - Teacher?
-Yes
-        - Parents?
-Yes
-        - Mysterious website?
-No
-        - Surprising offer?
-No
-        - Stranger?
-No
   - **Elephant and his Shoe**
-    - **Question:** Should you listen to advice about screen time from?
+    - **Question:** Should you follow screen time advice from:
-      - Possible answers:
+  - **Fix the following voice-overs**
-        - Librarian?
-Yes
+    - Parents
-        - Doctor?
-Yes
+    - Pop-up adverts
-        - Trusted adult?
-Yes
-        - Educational website?
-Yes
-        - Stranger?
-No
+    - Best friend
-        - Unknown source?
-No
-        - Celebrity?
-No
+    - Elephant5
-        - Online character?
-No
+    - Elephant0
-        - Unknown/Pop up ads advert?
-No
-  - **Rabbit with the tablet** (Maybe)